 I hope to be a doctor!
 While coding may not seem related to the medical profession at the moment, I think that there are plenty of opportunities for integrating programming into hospitals in the future.
 For example, Artificial Intelligence and robots could help to distribute medicine or diagnose patients with less serious symptoms, which would allow doctors to treat critical patients.
 I really hope to be a part of this Medtech (medical technology) industry someday!

-Tan Jake Ian, 13, is a Secondary One student at NUS High School of Math and Science.
+Tan Jake Ian, 13, is a Year One student at NUS High School of Math and Science.
 He was one of Coding Lab’s first students when he was 8 years old, where he started with Scratch.
 He excelled and showed great potential, and has been in our Gifted Coders class ever since.
 We celebrate his achievements and look forward to what he will accomplish in future!
 We’ll be supporting you every step of the way, Jake!

 I turn 13 in July, and I have just started studying at NUS High School of Math and Science.
 I first got interested in coding when I came to Coding Lab in Primary 5.
 This led me to choose to attend NUS High as they have a module for computational thinking… and most of my friends are going there as well!